SirPepe/shed/docs/modules/assert.md

 ▸ **assertIsNot**<T\>(`x`, `msg?`): asserts x is undefined \| null

-Throws an exceptions when the first argument is not null or undefined.
-Works as a type assertion in TypeScript.
-The inverse of `assertIs()`.
+Throws an exception when the first argument is not null or undefined.
+The second argument can be used to customize the exception, but is entirely optional.
+This function works as a type assertion in TypeScript and is the inverse of `assertIs()`.

 Example: